Jennifer Cleary

 Jennifer Cleary (born 22 June 1993) is an Australian rower.
 She competed in the women's quadruple sculls event at the 2016 Summer Olympics.

 Club and state rowing

 Raised in Victoria, Cleary took up school rowing at Geelong College.
 Her senior club rowing has been from the Mercantile Rowing Club in Melbourne.

 Cleary's first state representative selection came in 2012 in the Victorian youth eight who contested the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 On four occasions from 2013 to 2017 Cleary was selected in Victoria's senior women's eights competing for the Queen's Cup at the Interstate Regatta.
-Those Victorian eights were victorious in 2013, 2015 & 2017.
+Those Victorian eights were victorious in 2013, 2015 and 2017.
 In 2014 she was Victoria's representative contesting and winning the interstate single-sculls championship for the Nell Slatter Trophy.